-Your first appointment will likely be with either your primary care provider or a gynecologist.
-Because appointments can be brief, it's a good idea to prepare for your appointment.
+Your first appointment likely will be with either your primary care doctor or a gynecologist.
+Appointments can be brief, so it's a good idea to prepare for your visit.

 What you can do

-- Have a family member or close friend accompany you, if possible.
-You may be given a lot of information during your visit, and it can be difficult to remember everything.
+- Have a family member or close friend join you, if possible.
+You may be given a lot of information during your visit, and it can be tough to remember everything.

 For uterine fibroids, some basic questions to ask include:

 - How many fibroids do I have?
 How big are they and where are they located?

 - Under what circumstances do you recommend surgery?

-- Will I need a medication before or after surgery?
+- Will I need to take medicine before or after surgery?